 \section{Methods}

-High purity UFTATB, SCTATB \cite{Han2009} and a TATB-based PBX (nominally 95\% TATB) of different sizes were used for all XRD experiments.
+High purity UFTATB (with a $<$ 5 $\mu$m nominal median particle size \cite{Nandi2007,Foltz1996}), SCTATB \cite{Han2009} and a TATB-based PBX (nominally 95\% TATB, with a broad 5-90 $\mu$m particle size distribution \cite{Peterson2005}) of different sizes were used for all XRD experiments.
 Moreover, LLM-105 based PBX (nominally 96\% LLM-105) specimens were also used aiming to compare with the structural stability of TATB.
 Diffraction experiments are limited to gram quantities due to the experimental setup, geometry, and facility.
 Due to these limitations, samples were boosted.
 UFTATB as well as TATB and LLM-105 PBXs were generally 1/4" (6.35 mm) in diameter, and about 2.0 mm tall.
-Two different PBXs were used as boosters, one was hexanitrohexaazaisowurtzitane (CL-20) based, the other pentaerythritol tetranitrate (PETN), to generate different peak pressures drive.
+Two different PBXs were used as boosters, one was based on hexanitrohexaazaisowurtzitane (CL-20, the other based on pentaerythritol tetranitrate (PETN), to generate different peak drive pressures.
 The experiments with both boosters produced similar results with only different peak pressures.
-For simplicity we only present the results obtained by using CL-20 based booster.
+For simplicity we only present the results obtained by using CL-20 based boosters.
 These CL-20 or PETN based boosters are each about about 0.22" (5.6 mm) tall.
-Single crystal samples were grown to sub-mm heights, at diameters less than the booster diameter.
-TATB and LLM-105 samples were either placed on top of a single PBX or sandwiched between two PBXs that have the same radius with the TATB specimens, see fig. 1.
-This way the peak shock pressure was controlled by both the type of HE (30-40 GPa peak pressure) and also by what we will refer to as \textquotedblleft conventional\textquotedblright {} or \textquotedblleft colliding\textquotedblright detonation.
+UFTATB and TATB and LLM-105 PBXs samples were either placed on top of a single PBX or sandwiched between two PBXs that have the same radius with the TATB specimens, see fig. 1.
+The SCTATB specimens were planar, with a sub-mm thickens and the c-axis roughly parrel to the thickness (thinner) dimension, and irregularly shaped in the lateral dimensions.
+The maximum lateral dimensions were smaller than the diameters of the boosters.
+This way the peak shock pressure was controlled by both the type of HE (30-40 GPa peak pressure) and also by what we will refer to as \textquotedblleft conventional\textquotedblright {} or \textquotedblleft colliding\textquotedblright {} detonation.
 A few 3/8" (9.53 mm) diameter, 11.57 mm tall, 1.5 g UFTATB shots were also fired and boosted by a 3.9 mm tall PBX.